Integral Models for Spaces via the Higher Frobenius

 \begin{lem} Let $I$ be a set and let $V$ be a finite dimensional $\F_p$-vector space.
 Then the following statements hold: \begin{enumerate} \item The natural map is $p$-completion. \item The natural map is an equivalence. \end{enumerate} \end{lem} \begin{proof}

 By \cite[Lemma I.2.9]{NS}, the target of (1) and both spectra in (2) are $p$-complete.
-Therefore, it suffices to show that the two maps are equivalences after smashing with the Moore spectrum $S/p$.
+Therefore, it suffices to show that the two maps are equivalences after smashing with the Moore spectrum $\bS/p$.
 This is clear for (2), so we address (1).
-Since $(-)^{tV}$ commutes with limits of Postnikov towers by \cite[Lemma I.2.6]{NS}, we have that
+The statement is clear with $(-)^{tV}$ replaced by $(-)_{hV}$, so we may replace $(-)^{tV}$ by $(-)^{hV}$.
+Since $(-)^{hV}$ commutes with inverse limits, we have that

 However, we can make a stronger statement about the convergence of this inverse limit.
-Note that by the Segal conjecture, $S^{tV}$ is a finite wedge sum of spectra of the form $\Sigma^{\infty}_+ BG$ for finite groups $G$; thus, all the homotopy groups of $(S/p)^{tV}$ are finite.
-Moreover, for each $n$, $\tau_{\leq n}S/p$ has a finite number of nonzero homotopy groups, each of which is finite; thus, by the Tate spectral sequence, each term in the limit (\ref{eqn:tatesum0}) also has finite homotopy groups.
-It follows from \cite[Lemma III.1.8]{NS} that the pro-system $\pi_i (\tau_{\leq n}S/p)^{tV}$ is pro-constant with value $\pi_i (S/p)^{tV}$.
-This statement is compatible with infinite direct sums and the lemma follows. \end{proof}
+Note that by the Segal conjecture, $\bS^{hV}$ is a finite wedge sum of spectra of the form $\Sigma^{\infty}_+ BG$ for finite groups $G$; thus, all the homotopy groups of $(\bS/p)^{hV}$ are finite.
+Moreover, for each $n$, $\tau_{\leq n}(\bS/p)$ has a finite number of nonzero homotopy groups, each of which is finite; thus, by the homotopy fixed point spectral sequence, each term in the limit (\ref{eqn:tatesum0}) also has finite homotopy groups.
+It follows from \cite[Lemma III.1.8]{NS} that the pro-system $\pi_i (\tau_{\leq n}\bS/p)^{hV}$ is pro-constant with value $\pi_i (\bS/p)^{hV}$.